virtual-labs/exp-single-phase-full-wave-load-iitr/experiment/theory.md

 <center><b>Fig. 6 Waveforms of Single Phase Full Wave SCR with RLE Load </b></center><br>

 The circuit arrangement of a Single Phase Full Wave Controlled Rectifier with RLE load is shown in Fig. 5.
 During positive half cycle, thyristors TH1 and TH3 are forward biased and start conducting at ωt = α.
 The load current flows through TH1, motor and TH3.
 At ωt = π, the supply voltages reverses.
 Because of inductance L thyristors TH1 and TH3 continue to conduct beyond ωt = π.
 From ωt = π to ωt = 2π, thyristors TH3 and TH4 are forward biased.
 When TH2 and TH4 are triggered at ωt = π + α, thyristors TH1 and TH3 are subjected to reverse bias and are turned off by natural commutation.
 Load current is transferred from TH1 and TH3 to TH2 and TH4.
 This mode of operation continues till TH1 and TH3 are triggered in the next positive half cycle.
 Load Current tend to almost constant due to high L/R ratio.<br><br>
 When we use a load with components R, L, E, the output waveform of the circuit is drawn as shown in the above Fig. 6.
-If the SCR is conducting, the output waveform is the same as that of the RL load rectifier circuit.
+If the SCR is conducting, the output waveform is the same that of the RL load rectifier circuit.
 When no SCR is conducting (I<sub>o</sub> = 0) the output voltage is equal to E (V<sub>o</sub> = V<sub>dc</sub>).<br>

 For conduction,<br>